WASHFOLD HOME PAGE ——WASHFOLD AREA MAPS PAGE —— WASHFOLD DRAWINGS PAGE

 Description:

-Deep hollow below track leading down to the beck.
+Deep hollow below a track leading down to the beck.
 Natural crags to east with stone wall built on them.
 Narrow entrance using two big shard boulders.
-Poll at the bottom of a waterfall.
+Pool at the bottom of a waterfall.
 Steep grass slopes to the forest wall above the far side of the beck.
 Stone revetment on the bank on the fold side of the beck.
 Open area with access to the fell downstream.

 Recorded by: Stephe Cove, Jane Coward, Ken Lindley and Keith Nixon on 10th March, 2022